 Aside from this, TV menu displays often require a digital signage content management system or CMS.
-This software allows users to interface between the computer where the content is stored and the display itself.
+Digital TV menu board software for restaurants allows users to interface between the computer where the content is stored and the display itself.

 It’s useful for easy updating and scheduling of when the display is going to be live.

-It’s possible to run a digital display without a CMS, but having one on your side provides you with tools that set you up for success.
+It’s possible to run a digital display without digital menu software for TV, but having one on your side provides you with tools that set you up for success.
 Not only that, but they can offer a system of support that can make the transition from classic to digital display more accessible and possibly even more profitable.

 UPshow isn’t just a digital CMS.
 We are a full-service display, entertainment, and analytics program you can access anywhere, anytime, and we are dedicated to improving your customer experience.

-Our fully online cloud control platform lets you manage multiple TV screens across all of your locations simultaneously.
+Our fully online cloud control platform lets you manage multiple restaurant menu screens across all of your locations simultaneously.
 It also offers easy remote updating and scheduling, and extensive engagement analytics so you can be sure your displays are as effective as possible.

 Contact UPshow today to see how they can take your TV menu board from simple to stunning.